 The educational facilities for the Department of Radiation Sciences are located at 701 W. Grace St., Suite 2100.
-These facilities include energized laboratories in radiography, nuclear medicine, radiation therapy and mammography.
+These facilities include energized laboratories in radiography, nuclear medicine and radiation therapy.
 The radiography laboratory includes a digital imaging system.
 In addition, the radiation therapy laboratory has a 3-D treatment planning system.

 During the various phases of the curriculum, students will be assigned to one or more of the following affiliate institutions: VCU Health’s MCV Hospitals, McGuire VA Medical Center, Southside Regional Medical Center, Henrico Doctors’ Hospitals and a variety of smaller clinics and facilities.